OverGravy/FastlaneFury/README.md

 - I'm still not able to load different font from the default one.
 - Pause function kill the program.
 - Sometime due to a thread problem closing the game crash it;
-- While game is in pause thread miss a lot of deadline and it seems to produce lag when game resume.
-- Closing game some time crash it.
+- If you pause the game to fast it will crash
 - I have to figure out how to draw a distance line between car to show how sensor work.

 # Tips